 Coral is like the forest of the sea, except it is not a plant, it is a colony of animals (called polyps).

 These little animals live in a symbiotic relationship with algae, and they build tiny calcium stone houses for themselves.
 And all of these houses get stacked on top of each other and form larger structures like apartment buildings or termite hills.
 These can take many different shapes that might look like hard rock boulders, or branches.
 They can also form flexible structures that can move with the currents of water.
-In the closeup picture above you can see the structure of their calcium houses.
+In the closeup picture you can see the structure of their calcium houses.
 The animals are withdrawn inside.
-Many corals only come out at night to feed, although there are many exceptions.
+Many corals only come out at night to feed, although there are some exceptions.

 Here is an excellent article that explains coral animals.

 It’s sometimes hard to think of corals as animals, but they are.
 They often feed on zooplankton that they pull inside and digest in stomachs.
 Aquarium owners often feed their corals with brine shrimp.